 When children go through puberty in the United States, there is often a significant increase in parent-child conflict and a decrease in cohesive familial bonding.
 Arguments often concern new issues of control, such as curfew, acceptable clothing, and the right to privacy.
-Parent-adolescent disagreement also increases as friends demonstrate a greater impact on the child; this is especially true when parents do not approve of new friends' values or behavior.
+Parent-adolescent disagreement also increases as friends demonstrate a greater impact on the child; this is especially true when parents do not approve of new friends' values or behaviors.

 While adolescents strive for freedom, the unknowns can be frightening for parents.
-Although conflicts between children and parents increase during adolescence, they are often related to relatively minor issues; regarding more important life issues, many adolescents will still share the same attitudes and values as their parents.
+Although conflicts between children and parents increase during adolescence, they are often related to relatively minor issues.
+Regarding more important life issues, many adolescents will still share the same attitudes and values as their parents.
 Adolescents who have a good relationship with their parents are less likely to engage in various risky behaviors, such as smoking, drinking, fighting, and/or unprotected sex.